 Researchers at the University of California studied the reaction of 8,400 people infected with the virus.
 Based on this sample, they concluded that 33% of men and 30% of women are more susceptible to the new coronavirus in general and are therefore more likely to be hospitalized with serious complications.

-Vaping, one of the risk factors in young people
+Vaping, is one of the risk factors for young people

 Read Also: Coronavirus Treatments: Does Nicotine Protect Smokers?